Libensemble/libensemble/docs/platforms/theta.rst

 Module and environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to ensure proper functioning of libEnsemble, including the ability to kill running jobs, the following environment variable should be set::
+In order to ensure proper functioning of libEnsemble, including the ability to kill running tasks, the following environment variable should be set::

     export PMI_NO_FORK=1